-Disclosure Investments Business Operations Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets NPF does not set targets to manage investment risks: the targets that are currently imposed are to support global efforts to limit warming.
-NPF has set a target to reduce the carbon intensity of the public equity portfolio by 50% in 2025 compared to June 2019 and for the total portfolio to be net zero by 2050.
+• Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets

+- NPF has set a target to reduce the carbon intensity of the public equity portfolio by 50% in 2025 compared to June 2019 and for the total portfolio to be net zero by 2050.
 Asset classes included in the total portfolio are global and domestic public equities, and global fixed interest.
 There is also a target in place to consistently reach lower carbon intensity than the broad market index.
 The targeted reductions of portfolio carbon intensity are in line with the current commitment by New Zealand to reach net zero emissions by 2050.
 This is also consistent with the Paris Agreement to which New Zealand has committed.
-These goals determine a target level that limits the global average temperature to 1.5 degrees of global warming.
-Investment risks are considered by the active investment managers in their stock selection processes.
+These goals determine a target level that limits the global average temperature to 1.5 degrees of global warming. - Investment risks are considered by the active equity investment managers in their stock selection processes.
 NPF requires these managers to take material climate considerations into account when ranking stocks and building portfolios.
 Although NPF has not yet set a quantitative target, it will invest in climate solutions that contribute to achieving the Paris Agreement goals and meet its investment performance criteria.
 NPF expects that an initial investment in climate solutions will be at least 1% of the total Fund (approximately NZD 20m).
-As of 30 June, NPF had 32.9% of its public equities invested in companies that derive revenue from clean technology solutions, as defined by MSCI ESG.
+As of 31 March, NPF had 37.4% of its public equities invested in companies that derive revenue from clean technology solutions, as defined by MSCI ESG.

 NPF has not yet set quantitative targets for the organisational emissions, other than to manage and reduce emissions consistent with achieving our business mission.